DonaldET/DemoDev/docs/README.md

 These _DemoDev_ projects illustrate useful techniques for building Java, Service Oriented Architecture and JEE related applications.
 This collection of Java projects is the nucleus of an upcoming book on Java programming.
 Various object-oriented and functional coding techniques are illustrated with real examples.
 A collection of coding questions is included to illustrate industry-wide assessment of Java coding skills.

 Algorithms and performance testing approaches are included in the repository, as well as ready-to-use utility programs and libraries.
-There is a DevOps sub-project collection of projects using some of the utilities.
+There is a DevOps sub-project collection of build related utilities.

 #### Building Projects in the Repository